juansalvatore/laNacionRedesign/README.md

 # La Nacion Redesign
-A personal project where I'm redesign and developing a new website for the argentinian newspaper "La Nación".
+A personal project where I'm redesigning and developing a new website for the argentinian newspaper "La Nación".